|

 It was almost a half hour later, at 7:00 P.M.,

 that the Hindenburg started its landing.
-It made a sharp
+It circled the base,

 On the ground a radio reporter named Herbert Morrison